johnrudolph/beast-master/rules.md

 - **Action**: Move pieces around the board, get more cards, and more.
 - **Perk**: Gain a persistent advantage over other players.
 Perks stay in front of you, face-up for ongoing use.
 You may only have 1 Perk active at a time.
 - **Divine Gift**: Reward Colossi based on their position.
 These gifts go to all Colossi, so good timing is crucial.
-- **Beast Master**: Control Beast movement, torment your opponents, re-arrange the island, and otherwise wreak havoc.
+- **Beast**: Control Beast movement

 # Setup

-- Each player chooses a color, and receives a set of 1 Colossus, 5 Banners, and 10 Acolytes of that color (in a 3 player game, each player gets 12 Acolytes)
+- Each player chooses a color, and receives a set of 1 Colossus, 5 Banners, and 10 Acolytes of that color
+- You will begin the game with only 2 Acolytes in your hand.
+Set the other Acolytes aside.
 - Shuffle the Colossus Card deck and place it near the board.
 Deal each player 3 Colossus Cards.
 - Stack all Environment tiles face-down and shuffle them.
 - Shuffle all Loot Tokens and place them face-down.
-- Place the Beast in the center space of the Board.
+- Place all Colossi in the center space, and place a random Loot Token there.
 - Determine a first player.

 # Gameplay